 It’s easy to get trapped noticing the negative ways this principle operates.
 Yet, the opposite is equally true.

-For example, 90% of the volunteer work force in America had parents who volunteered.
+For example, 90% of the volunteer workforce in America had parents who volunteered.
 Most parents who graduate from college, raise children who graduate from college.
-Parents who find happiness in life tend to raise children who are happier.
+Parents who find happiness in life tend to raise happier children.
 Most athletic parents raise children who remain athletic in their lives.

 There are countless ways that we see the cycle of positive and negative modeling affecting our children.
 It is a fact then, that we can’t escape what we model.